-BJA implemented the PMT to support grantees' ability to identify, collect, and report performance measurement data online for activities funded under their award.
-Program managers obtain data from reports submitted by grantee, telephone contact, and on-site monitoring of grantee performance.
+BJA implemented the PMT on January 1, 2009 to support grantees' ability to identify, collect, and report performance measurement data online for activities funded under their award.
 Grantees report data in the PMT and create a report, which is uploaded to GMS, and reviewed by BJA program managers.
+Program managers obtain data from reports submitted by grantees (including the performance measures), telephone contact, and on-site monitoring of grantee performance.